chacetechost/chacetechost/README.md

 - ⚡ Fun fact: I'm a partially blind programmer.
 I listen to music a lot, when i am not coding, I am perfecting my guitar strums!

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=chacetechost&theme=algolia&hide_border=true&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)

-NOTE: Languages above does not indicate my skill level or anything like that; it is only a metric of the languages my public codes consist of and doesn't reflect experience or skill level, there are a lot more.